\n\n

 The Problem with Reward Charts and Bedwetting

-Reward charts are one of the first things parents try when bedwetting feels stuck.
-They’re easy to set up, widely recommended, and they work brilliantly for plenty of childhood behaviours.
+Reward charts are one of the first strategies parents try when bedwetting seems persistent.
+They’re easy to set up, widely recommended, and can be effective for many childhood behaviors.
 But do reward charts work for bedwetting?
 The honest answer is: sometimes, partly, and only if they’re aimed at the right things.
-This guide explains what the evidence actually says, where charts can genuinely help, and where they risk making things worse.
+This guide explains what the evidence actually says, where charts can genuinely help, and where they might make things worse.

 Why Bedwetting Is Different from Other Behaviours

-Reward charts work on a straightforward principle: reinforce the behaviour you want, and it becomes more likely.
-That logic holds well for brushing teeth, completing homework, or tidying a bedroom — things a child can consciously do or not do.
+Reward charts operate on a straightforward principle: reinforce the behaviour you want, and it becomes more likely.
+This approach works well for brushing teeth, completing homework, or tidying a bedroom — actions a child can consciously do or not do.

 A child cannot be motivated into a dry night any more than they can be motivated into growing taller.
 Reward charts cannot fix the underlying physiology.